Silene hookeri: Description

-Silene hookeri is a squat perennial herb producing a decumbent or erect stem up to 20 centimeters long from a woody, branching caudex.
+Silene hookeri is a squat perennial herb producing a decumbent or upright stem up to 20 centimeters long from a woody, branching caudex.
 It is covered in soft gray curly or crinkly hairs.
-The leaves are lance-shaped and up to 9 centimeters long near the base of the plant; smaller, narrower leaves occur farther up the stems.
+The leaves are lance-shaped and up to 9 centimeters long near the base of the plant; smaller, narrower leaves occur higher up the stems.

 Each flower has a tubular calyx of fused sepals lined with ten veins and covered in whitish hairs.
 It is open at the tip, revealing five white, pink or purple petals.
 The petal tips are each divided into usually four lobes, which may be wide and rounded or narrow and fringelike.
-Small, erect appendages occur at the petal bases.
+Small, upright appendages occur at the petal bases.